-- 12.12.
-We recognise that unexpected events may affect the progress of a project.
-In these circumstances, You can request a variation to Your grant agreement by submitting a Variation to Us in RMS. - 12.13.
-You cannot request an increase to the approved grant amount. - 12.14.
-You should not assume that a variation request will be successful.
-We will consider your request based on provisions in the grant agreement and the likely impact on achieving outcomes.
+- 13.12 We recognise that unexpected events may affect the progress of a project.
+In these circumstances, You can request a variation to Your grant agreement by submitting a Variation to Us in RMS. - 13.13 You cannot request an increase to the approved grant amount. - 13.14 You should not assume that a variation request will be successful.
+We will consider your request based on provisions in the grant agreement and the likely impact on achieving outcomes and any national security risks.